Right to Rent

 Agents should make a report to the Home Office if follow-up checks reveal that an occupier no longer has the right to rent in the UK.
 Landlords are encouraged to report suspected immigration abuse by calling 0800 555 111 or here

 Are there any exemptions from the scheme?

 Yes.
 Exemptions include some accommodation provided by local authorities; student accommodation where the student has been nominated by a higher education institution; hostels and refuges; company lets; and holiday accommodation.

-I am an agent who can I ring if I have a query on Right to Rent?
+I am an agent, who can I ring if I have a query with Right to Rent?

 The Landlords Helpline can also be used by agents ring T:03300 069 9799